 Various kinds of damage datasets, e.g. water pipes, low-pressure gas pipes, mid-pressure gas pipes, sewage lines, collapsed houses, liquefaction occurrences, were collected and they were integrated on ArcGIS 9.2 software.
-The datasets include the information of buried pipes: location, material, diameter etc., in Kashiwazaki City and Kariwa Town in Niigata Prefecture, which were subjected to severe seismic motion during the earthquake and they were mapped with GIS.
+The datasets include the information of buried pipes: location, material, diameter etc., in Kashiwazaki City and Kariwa Town in Niigata Prefecture, which were subjected to severe seismic motion during the earthquake and they were mapped in a GIS environment.

 Damage datasets used in this study are shown in Table 1.
 The datasets include the locations of breaks/leaks of water, gas, and sewage lines, and those of collapsed houses.
 Liquefaction occurrences were also detected by visual inspection using aerial images from Pasco Co., Ltd. The Digital Map 2500 (Spatial Data Framework), developed by the Geographical Survey Institute of Japan (2002), was used as a base map.
-The various datasets integrated on GIS are shown in Fig. 1.
+Inventory data of water and gas systems were also gathered and all the data were integrated on GIS as shown in Fig. 1.